mennakamal19/peace_of_cake/README.md

  - Companies set different three suggest dates for interviews, so user chooses the most appropriate appointment for him.

+ - the interview could be online through video call using agora.

+ - when company acccept application from user, the app start chat between them and this chat support features like, video call, voicenote, voicetyping, sent attachment.

+ - the user can enble OCR feature from his profile, that will convert any image in the chat to text, so the screen reader can read it.

 # Project GIF: